tordmy/DAT515_TLTYHA/README.md

 ```
 The pod is now accessible localy to the running machine

 The HPA should now function.
-(Note: it might take some time before the first mesurement is made.)
+(Note: it might take some time before the first measurement is made.
+Usually more than 3 minutes.)
 Check the recource usage and hpa status using:
 ```bash
 kubectl get hpa
 ```